-Each term the University College appoints students to assist instructors with labs, marking, or other responsibilities.
-These appointments are made strictly on the basis of qualifications for the work to be done.
-A large part of university life is co-curricular what students do besides attend class and study.
-The King's University College offers a full range of activities and services recreational, artistic, musical, ministry, athletic, academic, social - that help students to experience a richly diverse and caring community.
-Personal growth, spiritual development, relational skills, academic development, lifelong friendships and faith integration are among the significant opportunities of student life at this university college.
+large part of university life is co-curricular - what students do besides attend class and study.
+The King's University College offers a full range of activities and services - recreational, artistic, musical, ministry, athletic, academic, social - that help students to participate in a richly diverse and caring community.
+Personal growth, spiritual development, relational skills, academic development, lifelong friendships and faith integration are among the significant opportunities for students at The King's University College.